python/cpython/Doc/using/mac.rst

 --------------------------

-Your best way to get started with Python on macOS is through the IDLE integrated development environment, see section :ref:`ide` and use the Help menu when the IDE is running.
+Your best way to get started with Python on macOS is through the IDLE integrated development environment; see section :ref:`ide` and use the Help menu when the IDE is running.

 If you want to run Python scripts from the Terminal window command line or from